alignedfibers/TheNotebook/gvfs_nautilus_removal/removalcommands.md

+ ###This is like a trial and error command history, just historical
  ```bash
  #Nautilus will stop crashing, and you can still see everything that you have mounted
  #I believe USB drives may still automount, but if they do not, it is very easy.